Chumdararith-LOU/i3_typing_master/README.md

 ## Contact

-For support, feedback, or inquiries, please contact us at [your-email@example.com].
+For support, feedback, or inquiries, please contact us at [louchumdararith02@gmail.com].

 ---

-Let me know if you'd like this saved as a downloadable `.md` file or need any modifications!